 Cheap vs Expensive - What's the Real Difference?

-Here are five tips to help you recognise a really good, high-end watch when you see one:
+Here are five tips to help you recognize a really good, high-end watch when you see one:

 One way to get acquainted with quality watches is to go to your local watch or jewellery store and ask to see and actually hold a really expensive watch.